-- (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
-The assessment area for the fixed noise impact shall generally include areas within 300 metres from the boundary of the Project and the works of the Project. - (b) The Applicant shall identify all existing, committed and planned NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out fixed noise sources impact assessment described below. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the quantitative fixed noise sources impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
-Photographs of existing NSRs shall be appended to the EIA report.
+(a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
+The assessment area for the road traffic noise impact shall

-(e) For planned noise sensitive land uses without committed site layouts, the Applicant should use the relevant landuse and planning parameters and conditions to work out representative site layouts for fixed noise sources assessment purpose.
-However, such parameters and conditions together with any constraints identified shall be confirmed with the relevant responsible parties including Planning Department and Lands Department.
+- generally include areas within 300 metres from the boundary of the Project and the works of the Project. - (b) The Applicant shall identify all existing, committed and planned NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out quantitative road traffic noise impact assessment described below. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the quantitative road traffic noise impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
+Photographs of existing NSRs shall be appended to the EIA report. - (e) For planned noise sensitive land uses without committed site layouts, the Applicant should use the relevant land use and planning parameters and conditions to work out representative site layouts for road traffic noise impact assessment purpose.
+However, such parameters and conditions together with the representative layouts and any constraints identified shall be confirmed with the relevant responsible parties including Planning Department and Lands Department.